Vejmal/cars/README.md

   - mongoose

 How to start:
+  - backend
     - turn on mongodb (localhost)
     - node index.js
     - use postman to check endpoints
+  - frontend
+    - npm start